Local Control of IoT Devices

 I can go on and on and on.
 If you google “IoT exploits” or “IoT hack examples” you can go down the rabbit hole.
 I think the biggest take-away here is that all those cool cameras, LED strips, smart light bulbs, smart outlets and smart switches, and security devices can be a giant security issue waiting to happen.
 What a dichotomy, huh?
 You buy some security devices to make you safe and they in turn CAUSE you to get exploited.

 One way to mitigate these issues is to ensure your IoT devices are NOT connected to the internet.
-Seems odd that you wouldn’t want an Internet of Things device connected to the Internet.
+Additionally, it seems odd that you wouldn’t want an Internet of Things device connected to the Internet.

 Not really.
 What you want is LOCAL CONTROL.
 In other words the devices sits behind your (hopefully very secure) network and they do not talk to the outside world.
 Your security cams, light switches, light bulbs, etc are only accessible to YOU on YOUR NETWORK.